 Anxiety is immobilizing.
-It makes you scared, and it interferes with almost everything you do (or want to do).
-If you have constant anxiety; panic attacks; or OCD (yes, OCD is driven by anxiety), you know this all too well.
+It makes you scared and interferes with almost everything you do (or want to do).
+If you have constant generalized anxiety; panic attacks; or obsessive worry and ritualistic behaviors, you know this all too well.
 Anxiety can be cured.
 But, of course, you’re worried about how to make it stop now.
 And, you don’t know, how.

-So, now you’re searching for answers.
+Now you’re searching for answers.
 And, here you are reading this post.
 You feel pretty hopeless about it.
 Can anxiety really be cured?
 Do you have to live this way forever?
 No, you don’t.
-But, you feel so desperate you’d probably like 5 easy steps to make your anxiety stop once and for all.
+But, you feel so desperate you’d like 5 easy steps to make your anxiety stop once and for all.

 Unfortunately, there aren’t any quick answers.
 But that doesn’t mean curing anxiety is impossible.
-Sure, you’ve probably tried everything you know how to do and nothing has worked yet.
+Sure, you’ve probably tried everything you know and nothing has worked yet.
 That’s left you thinking you need to soldier on and just cope with it alone.
 But, is that true?

-Here’s the real issue.
-If you think you have to cure your anxiety on your own, that’s a tall order.
+That’s a tall order, thinking you have to cure your anxiety on your own.
 Most significant anxiety, especially if it’s debilitating, requires a psychotherapist who understands the roots of your particular anxiety.

 So, let’s talk first about the different kinds of anxiety you might have.
 Then, we’ll discuss why there aren’t 5 easy steps to make it stop.
 And, most importantly, what kind of help you need to find the cure you’re looking for.